apoorvapandey623/PearlThoughts_task/README.md

 # PearlThoughts_task
 Steps followed to create IaC for a Hello World Node.js app using Terraform and AWS ECS/Fargate, along with a CD pipeline using GitHub Actions.

-    Step 1: Set Up the Node.js Application
+    Step 1: Setting Up the Node.js Application
-        1. Create a simple Node.js application.
+        1. Created a simple Node.js application.
-        2. Create an `index.js` file.
+        2. Created an `index.js` file.
-            This is a simple example of how to set up a basic web server.
             It includes :
                 Importing the Express module.
                 Creating an instance of an Express application.
                 Defining a port number.
                 Setting up a route to handle GET requests on the root URL and send a "Hello World!" message.
                 Starting the server and listening on the specified port.
-        3. Create a Dockerfile
+        3. Created a Dockerfile
             This Dockerfile sets up a Docker container for a Node.js application by:
                 Using an official Node.js base image.
                 Setting the working directory inside the container.